Petroleum industry in Syria

 The petroleum industry in Syria forms a major part of the economy of Syria.
-According to the International Monetary Fund, before the Syrian Civil War, oil sales for 2010 were projected to generate $3.2 billion for the Syrian government and accounted for 25.1% of the state's revenue.
+According to the International Monetary Fund, before the Syrian civil war, oil sales for 2010 were projected to generate $3.2 billion for the Syrian government and accounted for 25.1% of the state's revenue.

 Syria is a relatively small oil producer, only accounting for 0.5% of the global production in 2010; by 2016, it had dropped to less than 0.05%.
 Although Syria is not a major oil exporter by Middle Eastern standards, oil is a large industry forming a major component of the Syrian economy, because of Syria's extremely low GDP per capita.
 Syria's oil sector has been hit by the Civil War and international sanctions imposed on Syria.

-Syria's two biggest oil companies are the Syrian Petroleum Company (SPC), which is owned by the Ministry of Petroleum and Mineral Resources, and Al-Furat Petroleum Company which is 50% owned by General Petroleum Corporation and the other 50% are foreign owned.
+Syria's two biggest oil companies are the Syrian Petroleum Company (SPC), which is owned by the Ministry of Energy, and Al-Furat Petroleum Company which is 50% owned by General Petroleum Corporation and the other 50% are foreign owned.
 The joint venture of AFPC currently includes General Petroleum Corporation with 50%, Syria Shell Petroleum Development with 32%, and the remainder held by Deminex, which is owned by Himalaya Energy Syria, a consortium of China National Petroleum Company and India's Oil and Natural Gas Corporation.

 As of December 2011 Shell has suspended operations in Syria due to EU sanctions.
 Another important consortium is Deir Ez Zor Petroleum Company, owned by SPC and France's Total.
 Total suspended operations in the country from December 2011.
 A more recent entrant is the United Kingdom's Gulfsands Petroleum.
 As of February 2012, Gulfsands has suspended its Syrian operations due to EU sanctions.